Who is Kramer & Frank, P.C.?

-The best way to handle this is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like Kramer & Frank for millions of clients nationwide.
+The most effective way to deal with Kramer & Frank is to work with a credit repair professional.
+They delete millions of negative items every year from companies like Kramer & Frank on behalf of their clients.

 Will Kramer & Frank sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly remove it from your credit report.
-It’s also quite possible that you may never hear from or have to deal with this law firm again.
+They help you dispute the collection account with the credit bureaus and possibly remove it from your credit report.
+It’s also possible that you never hear from or have to deal with this law firm again.

 Some states allow wage garnishment, while others do not.
 If you are in a state that does not allow wage garnishment, it is illegal for a debt collector to threaten to garnish your wages.